TomSnively/MatchEm/README.md

 ## History

 Match Em was written in Unity around 2015.
-A Windows, Mac, Linum and WebGL (non-mobile browser) versions are available to download/play at https://tomsnively.com/html/matchem.html.
+A Windows, Mac, Linux and WebGL (non-mobile browser) versions are available to download/play at https://tomsnively.com/html/matchem.html.

 In 2020, Tom Snively re-wrote Match Em using React for all browsers.
 In 2022, Tom Snively moved this to GitHub for the possibility of other open source contributors.